 Installation on Unix/Linux

-To build and install ZOO-Project on your Web Server you will need 4 steps :
+To build and install ZOO-Project on your Web Server follow these 4 steps:

 make